 Member, Cheyenne River Sioux Tribe (Miniconjou/Itazipco Lakota).

 Federal Indian law; economic development; energy and natural resource law; international indigenous law.

-Colorado; Fort Berthold District Court; Cheyenne and Arapaho Tribal Court; Ute Indian Tribal Court; Northern Plains Inter-Tribal Court of Appeals.
+Colorado; U.S. Court of Federal Claims; Fort Berthold District Court; Cheyenne and Arapaho Tribal Court; Ute Indian Tribal Court; Northern Plains Inter-Tribal Court of Appeals.
 Mr. Patterson has been admitted pro hac vice

-to practice law in cases in federal district courts located in Arizona and Utah states.
+to practice law in cases in federal district courts located in Arizona, Utah and the District of Columbia.

 University of Tulsa (LL.M, 2004, American Indian and Indigenous Law); University of Wisconsin Law School (J.D., 2002); Black Hills State University (B.S., 1999, Social Science and American Indian Studies).
 As an LL.M candidate, Mr. Patterson studied at the Geneva Comparative Law Institute in Geneva, Switzerland.
 The program, which was hosted by current and former United Nations representatives, followed the work of the United Nations Working Group on Indigenous Populations and provided an in-depth study of the international legal/political system as it relates to indigenous peoples.
 While at the University of Wisconsin, Mr. Patterson served as Vice-President of the Indian Law Student Association, co-organizing the University′s annual Coming Together of the People Conference, a Native American law conference focusing on contemporary legal issues confronting Tribal Nations.
 He also participated in a student exchange program with the University of Witswatersrand in Johannesburg, South Africa where he studied tribal customary and constitutional law in the South African legal system.